denis-berthier/CSP-Rules-Examples/README.md

 -- Two examples (Loki and variant) are the first two 9x9 puzzles that I found were not solvable in T&E(2).
 A third example (972#8), also from mith, applies Tridagon-Forcing-Whips in two-different ways: with function "solve" and with function "solve-w-preferences".
 In the example, giving Tridagons a preference over whips makes the solution simpler.<br><br>
 -- One example (#1182-many-guardians) deals with anti-tridagons with a large number of guardians and illustrates ultra-peristency.
 Try to play in a similar way with the other examples in order to find simpler solutions than those proposed here (which have all been looked for in W8+OR5CH8)<br><br>
---The other examples, with names containing "Wi+ORkWj" (i,j,k=2,3,....) propose solutions with ORk-Forcing-Whips and ORk-Whips based on anti-tridagons.
+--The other examples, with names containing "Wi+ORkWj" (i,j,k=2,3,....), propose solutions with ORk-Forcing-Whips and ORk-Whips based on anti-tridagons.
 For definiteness, ?*use-high-Tridagon-salience* is set to TRUE and ?*ORk-Forcing-Whips-before-ORk-Whips* is set to FALSE.<br>
+Example #16150-W6+9xOR2FW5.clp also shows how function solve-w-preferences can be used, and how careful one must be with it.